requirejs/requirejs/README.md

 ## run.pause()/run.resume() for build layers/bundles

-If you want to include many modules that use run() in one script, and those modules may depend on each other, then use run.pause() before the set of run() calls to prevent runjs from tracing dependencies on each run() call.
-When all the run() calls have finished in the file, call run.resume() to have the dependencies properly traced.
+If you want to include many modules that use run.def() in one script, and those modules may depend on each other, then use run.pause() before the set of run calls to prevent runjs from tracing dependencies on each run call.
+When all the run calls have finished in the file, call run.resume() to have the dependencies properly traced.

 Only use run.pause() and run.resume() on a file-by-file basis.
 Do not use run.pause() in one file and run.resume() in another file.
 Multiple files can call run.pause()/resume() combinations though.